phips28/gh-action-bump-version/README.md

 you'll need to configured that workflow yourself.
 You can look to the [`.github/workflows/push.yml`](./.github/workflows/push.yml) file in this project as an example.

+## Changes:

+* Will only check the beginning of the commit messages, not the whole body
+* If default is an empty string it will skip making a bump if no conventional commit has been found
+* Added an `always-pre-version` option to force that a pre version gets created

 **Attention**

 Make sure you use the `actions/checkout@v2` action!